amitu/amitu.github.com/india/ceiling/index.md

 All in all, if what I am demanding is implemented, it will be positive for India, with very little negative.

+#### Employment and Expertise

+There is yet another benefit.
+The current allowed limit of 20L or so is so low that not even a proper website can be created, well designed web application that does any sort of A/B testing, polls, social campaign integration etc will easily cost more than that.

+Another thing one can do with legal money is PR agencies.
+PR agency can help a politician properly gauge the mood of public, and act accordingly, but no PR agency will work for less than 20-30L rupees, the entire budget EC thinks a member must spend.

+A politician needs to hire advertising agencies to properly reach their voter base.
+A politician needs political consultants from leading consulting companies.
+None of them cost less than 20-30L *each*.

+All this money will create employment.
+All this money will increase the expertise of everyone involved.
+Today who will want to work for a campaign that is funded by black money?
+No well respected company or agency wants to deal with black money.
+Sure some shady elements fill in, but that does not help neither the industry nor the politician and definitely not the public.

+Due to this *severe* shortage of money our politicians are not able to serve us right.

 #### What can you do to help?

 If you would like to help me do it, or if you want to stay updated with my